The first and only Catskill KunsthalleExhibition image from "NADA X Foreland". Credit Alon Koppel.

 Located in Catskill, NY along the banks of the tidal Catskill Creek, the buildings of Foreland were erected in the mid-1800s as mills producing uniforms for Union Soldiers during the Civil War.
-After sitting dormant for decades, the three historic buildings that comprise Foreland have been reimagined as a mecca for the contemporary art world.
+After sitting dormant for decades, the three historic structures that comprise the Foreland Development have been reimagined as a mecca for the contemporary art world.

 Foreland participates in a long history of artist-run, artist-occupied industrial buildings.
 In this spirit, the campus uniquely serves 21st-century arts and artists through modern, progressive programming within historically-inspired, functionalist grounds.

 A STRONGLY DIVERSIFIED, MUTUALLY SUPPORTIVE, CULTURALLY SIGNIFICANT PROJECT.
 THIS IS AN ARTS COMPLEX BUILT BY ARTISTS.

 Halmos brought on architect Emily Jockel, Project Architect of David Bers Architecture, to reimagine a historic waterfront mill, now the Flagship building of the Campus.